-In this post: I share Simple Hajj activities for children that require minimal to no prior preparation.
+In this post: Hajj crafts, Simple Hajj activities for kids and Teaching Hajj to kids that require minimal to no prior preparation.
 At the end of the post, find more resources to plan kids activities, crafts as well as recipes, parenting tips and personal stories from other bloggers on Hajj and Eid al Adha.

 Hajj – the pilgrimage to Makkah, is the last pillar of Islam.
 It is performed in the last month of the Muslim Calendar.
 It is obligatory on every muslim to go on the Pilgrimage at least once in his life time if he has the means to do it.